Borough of Chesterfield: History

 The new district was named Chesterfield after its largest town.
 The new Chesterfield district was granted borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Chesterfield's series of mayors dating back to 1598.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028, with its area forming part of a new Derbyshire North unitary authority.

 Governance

 Chesterfield Borough Council provides district-level services.
 County-level services are provided by Derbyshire County Council.
 The Staveley and Brimington parts of the borough are also covered by civil parishes, which form a third tier of local government.

-Since 2014 the borough has been a non-constituent member of the South Yorkshire Mayoral Combined Authority (formerly known as the Sheffield City Region); the council sends representatives to meetings of the combined authority, but the electorate of Chesterfield do not vote in elections for the Mayor of South Yorkshire.
+Since 2014 the borough has been a non-constituent member of the South Yorkshire Mayoral Authority (formerly known as the Sheffield City Region); the council sends representatives to meetings of the combined authority, but the electorate of Chesterfield do not vote in elections for the Mayor of South Yorkshire..
+However, the relationship with South Yorkshire is indirect; it is more a partnership as a non-constituent member, unlike (i.e) the full membership held by the City of Sheffield.

+Simultaneously, broader scale, Chesterfield is a direct part of the East Midlands Combined County Authority, which held its inaugural mayoral election in 2024.
+Residents in Chesterfield are eligible to vote for the Mayor of East Midlands, alongside voters in the rest of Derbyshire and Nottinghamshire (expanding around 5,000 square kilometres).

 Political control

 The council has been under Labour majority control since 2011.

 The first election to the borough council as reformed under the Local Government Act 1972 was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: